-In the above example: Events which are related to Stakeholders that have "Avengers" in their Organisation field will be displayed.
+In the above example: Events which are related to Stakeholders that are in the 'Residents' Stakeholder Group will be displayed.

-In the above example: Stakeholders which are related to the Prince Rodney Station Project will be displayed.
+In the above example: We are finding Stakeholders which are related to Projects which have 'Monorail' in their name.

 Adding multiple searches on the same related field